What have you done with your land that is different than the typical dealership?

 Route 53, Planet

 Subaru looks more like a country club than a car dealership.
 We even

 hardy grass and wildflowers that never require any watering, fertilizer,

 pesticides, or herbicides.
 See our facility photo gallery.
 It's hard to imagine another dealership that can serve organic apples grown right on the property!|

 Do you really landscape with goats and sheep?

-Is Planet the world's only Subaru showroom powered entirely by the sun?
+Is Planet the world's first Subaru showroom powered entirely by the sun?

 Yes!
 We installed a 78,540-watt solar power plant on the roof our building.
 The Planet Power Plant comprises 374 solar panels, and occupies about a quarter acre of our roof.
 It powers our entire showroom: lights, computers, monitors, phones, fax machines, photocopiers, refrigerators, coffee makers...everything currently powered by burning fossil fuels.
 Are we crazy?
 Probably.
 Read all about it.